cherryleaf/plover_theory/layout/top-row.md

 > The pup sat.

-It's recommended to read through the raw steno, and whenever you encounter a new word, try sounding it out if you're unsure.
+I recommended you read through the raw steno; whenever you encounter a new word, and you're unsure how to write it in steno, try sounding it out.
 If you can't figure out an outline, refer back to your brief tables to see if it's explained there.
 Remember, steno is phonetic so you will find words that are simple in steno but complicated in English spelling.
 Don't worry, that's an asset, not a problem!

 This book does not require you to use your steno machine, but smart students will try writing down all the exercises on their own machine to build muscle memory and reenforce their learning.

+---
 ### Practice

 Remember, `T-` and `T` are "it" while `-T` is "the".
 The hyphen denotes the center of the board.